-The LM46002-Q1 has a flexible and easy-to-use start-up rate control pin: SS/TRK.
-Soft-start feature is to prevent inrush current impacting the LM46002-Q1 and its supply when power is first applied.
+The LM43603 has a flexible and easy to use start up rate control pin: SS/TRK.
+Soft-start feature is to prevent inrush current impacting the LM43603 and its supply when power is first applied.
 Soft-start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.

-The simplest way to use the device is to leave the SS/TRK pin open circuit or floating.
-The LM46002-Q1 employs the internal soft-start control ramp and start-up to the regulated output voltage in 4.1 ms typically.
+The simplest way to use the part is to leave the SS/TRK pin open circuit or floating.
+The LM43603 will employ the internal soft-start control ramp and start up to the regulated output voltage in 4.1 ms typically.

-In applications with a large amount of output capacitors, higher V{OUT} , or other special requirements, the soft-start time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
+In applications with a large amount of output capacitors, or higher V{OUT} , or other special requirements the soft-start time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
 Extended soft-start time further reduces the supply current needed to charge up output capacitors and supply any output loading.
-An internal current source ($I{SSC} = 2.2~\mu A$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
-For a desired soft-start time t{SS} , the capacitance for C{SS} can be found by
+An internal current source ($I{SSC} = 2.0~\mu A$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
+For a desired soft start time t{SS} , the capacitance for C{SS} can be found by

-$$C{SS} = I{SSC} \times t{SS} \tag{2}$$
+$$C{SS} = I{SSC} \times t{SS}$$ (2)